Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 [General]
 SelfHealingCap=50% 			; % or float, determines the maximum amount of strength technos can automatically regenerate.
 Caps at 100%.
 Only used for technos that do not have this key defined for them.
 SelfHealingRate=.016 		; float, minutes at 15 FPS between each regeneration tick.
 Caps at once per frame.
 Only used for technos that do not have this key defined for them.
 The lower the value, the faster technos will heal.
-UnitSelfHealRepairStep=1 	; integer, the amount of strength to recover in each regeneration tick.
+SelfHealingStep=1 	; integer, the amount of strength to recover in each regeneration tick.
+Minimum 1.
 ```

 Techno-specific definition: